 Steps for Changing Your Pouch

-Wash your hands well and have all equipment available.
+Wash your hands well and have all equipment ready.
 Put on a clean pair of medical gloves.

 Wash your stoma and the skin around it carefully with soapy water.